AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/deploy-theme.md

 ---
 title: Deploy Your Customized Theme
-description: Learn how to deploy the theme using the pipeline.
+description: Learn how to deploy the site theme using the pipeline.
 index: no
 hide: yes
 hidefromtoc: yes